Timothee38/portfolio-generator/README.md

 2. **English**:

   Download this code as an archive, and extract the data.
 Then navigate to the folder.
+Then create an *img* folder at the root of the extracted folder.

   First off, let me introduce the organisation of the *img* folder.
 In it, you must follow strict guidelines for the generation to be succesful: